Heading to college is the most exciting time of your life—and so is decorating your new student dorm!

 Over-the-door hooks work wonders for adding a little extra storage to your closet.
 Pick them up at a hardware store and use them to hang scarves, jewellery, or jackets.
 Keep your space looking neat by facing the hooks inside the closet.
 A swift step to a clutter-free room!

-An extra tip for closets: use a small bin to store extra bedding and towels.
+An extra tip for closet organization: use a small bin to store extra bedding and towels.
 Roll towels up and store bedsheets in their matching pillowcases for quick and cute linen storage!

 Add a Rug